Send A Kid To T1D Camp

 To learn more click the following link.

+Through donations and fundraising as part of the Type One Cares campaign, we are honored to provide these scholarships and financial assistance.
 The number of scholarships offered will be determined based on the success of our fundraising efforts and events.
-Scholarships will be announced on Monday July 2, 2018.

 Start your own fundraising campaign in support of Type One.